Shooting victim found dead inside vehicle, incident declared homicide

 NEW ORLEANS (WGNO) — Investigations began Friday after a man was found dead inside of a vehicle in a New Orleans East neighborhood.
-The New Orleans Police Department says they are investigating the incident as a homicide.
+Police have ruled this incident as a homicide.

 According to the NOPD, at about 1:40 p.m. officers responded to the 10500 block of Curran Rd. on a call of a person down at the location.
 When they arrived, a man was found inside a vehicle with several gunshot wounds.